ropitz/dataarc-demo/docs/index.rst

 DataARC API
 ===========

+The dataARC REST API is a useful tool for gathering, exploring, and modifying dataARC information to help researchers interested in automation and deeper data analytics.
 Find more information about using the dataARC API by visiting the `API Documentation page <dataarc-api.html>`__.

 Use cases are demonstrated in Python with `this Jupyter Notebook <https://github.com/ropitz/dataarc-notebook/blob/main/use_cases_examples.ipynb/>`__

 DataARC Ecosystem Explorer
 ==========================